Why Children Need To Learn Self Discipline – 8 Tips To Help Them… And You!

 Tip: Share the goals you have and what’s motivating you to make smarter choices and practice self-discipline.
 This leads to my next tip.

 When we lead by example, we create a great opportunity for our child to set goals and rewards based on what they want to achieve.

-Being open with our process gives them a real-world idea and a living example of how goal-setting and self-discipline are intimately connected.
+Being open to our process gives them a real-world idea and a living example of how goal-setting and self-discipline are intimately connected.
 They will learn the struggles but also the tremendous rewards.